4 Amazon Buyer-Seller Messaging Mistakes You Can't Afford to Make in Q4Seller Labs

-Shoulder season, that magical time between Amazon Prime Day and the holiday shopping season is upon us.
-If you’re like most sellers, you probably have a never-ending laundry list of things to do leading up to the most-lucrative time of the year, That’s why now is the best time to get your Buyer-Seller messaging in tip-top shape before the ensuing madness of holiday shopping hits.
-Here are four Buyer-Seller messaging mistakes you can’t afford to make in Q4 2018.
+The fourth quarter is upon us once again.
+And if you’re like most sellers, you probably have a never-ending laundry list of things to do leading up to the busy holiday shopping season.
+That’s why now is the best time to get your Buyer-Seller messaging in tip-top shape before the ensuing madness of holiday orders hit.
+So to help you out, here are four messaging mistakes you can’t afford to make in Q4.

-If you are sending more than two emails in addition to what Amazon already sends, you are definitely over-messaging your buyers.
-We recommend sending one—yes one, and you really can do it all with just one message—email per order that does not reiterate any of the information that Amazon already provides.
-Read our guide to avoid over messaging.
+If you are sending more than one email in addition to what Amazon already sends, you are over-messaging your buyers.
+Amazon says sellers can send one email per order that does not reiterate any of the information that Amazon already provides.
+Keep your message simple and to the point.
+Read our guide on how to avoid over messaging >

-3. Focusing on Yourself and Not the Buyer
+3. Focusing on Yourself Instead of the Buyer

 As important as it is to keep your emails concise and on point, don’t forget to focus on the buyer.
 Messages focused on your needs and not on those of your buyers’ will be less effective.
 Keep your buyer first.

-Show what’s in it for them.
-Asking for a product review or seller feedback based on your needs isn’t a compelling enough a reason for them to comply.
-But if you show your buyers the benefits to them, they’ll be more willing to comply with your request.
+First and foremost, show what’s in it for them.
+Asking for a product review or seller feedback based on your needs isn’t a compelling enough reason for them to comply.
+But if you show your buyers the benefits of taking action, they’ll be more willing to comply with your request.

 4. Sending Irrelevant Messages

 Not only will creative images help your messages stand out, but so will your copy.
 Add some unique flair to your writing.
-You could write your emails as if it was authored by Santa Claus or one of his elves or reindeer.
 Think about it, most of the emails you receive are dry and overly impersonal.
 You can still be professional while adding creativity to your emails.
 Just experiment with some ideas that tie your brand and products with the holiday shopping season.

-And if you’re looking to take your Buyer-Seller messaging to the next level with automation, then you need to try Feedback Genius.
-Every new account gets a free 30-day trial.
+And if you’re looking to take your messaging to the next level with automation, then you need to try Feedback Genius free for 30 days.